holytoastr/Project-2/planning_documentation/user_stories.md

 **New Page - Corgis (Silver level)**
 * A user should be able to write and submit a new corgi that includes an image url, a caption, and an emotion
-* A user MUST include image url and emotion
+* A user MUST include image url